Who is the guide for?

 The Gantt Chart view is named after Henry Gantt who, in the 1910s, developed a method of planning projects that showed tasks as rows with corresponding bars showing the duration of each task against a calendar.
 Tasks are represented by rectangular bars that correspond to the task duration.
 The Project Manager may have formatted the Gantt chart to show additional information, for example resource names and task names.

-It is the Gantt chart view combined with the task table that makes MS Project so powerful.
+It is the Gantt chart view combined with the task table that makes Microsoft Project so powerful.
 The Gantt view makes it very easy to understand the project timeline and the dependencies, which are shown by an arrow linking tasks.

 Read more on dependencies.

 resources can have specific calendars so it is worth checking that your resources aren’t scheduled to work during non-working time.
-If you have MS Project you can check this via View > Resource Usage or View > Resource Sheet (double click the resource).
+If you have Microsoft Project you can check this via View > Resource Usage or View > Resource Sheet (double click the resource).

 Finally check the Project Plan takes into account Christmas and other holidays.
-This sounds obvious, but MS Project doesn’t contain holidays by default so it is well worth checking the plan doesn’t assume 100% working time over Christmas.
+This sounds obvious, but Microsoft Project doesn’t contain holidays by default so it is well worth checking the plan doesn’t assume 100% working time over Christmas.

 The Critical Path is the series of tasks that must finish on time for the entire project to finish on schedule. stakeholdermap.comtask on the critical path is a critical task.
 You can also think of it as: